Ben Hammersley: Podcast

 Hammersley coined the term podcast in an article he wrote for The Guardian in 2004.
 It was declared "Word of the Year" by the New Oxford American Dictionary in 2005.
 Hammersley has said that he made the word up to pad out an article he was writing that was a little too short.

 Fellowships and associations

 Hammersley is a member of the Transatlantic Network 2020, and a trustee of the London chapter of the Awesome Foundation.
 In August 2011 he was made a fellow of the UNAOC.
 He is a judge of the Lovie Awards.

 In 2013, Hammersley became a fellow of the Robert Schuman School for Advanced Studies at the European University Institute, Innovator-in-Residence at the Centre for Creative and Social Technologies at Goldsmiths, University of London, a member of the European Commission High Level Expert Group on Media Freedom, and a non-resident fellow of the Brookings Institution.

 Personal life

 Hammersley is married to Aleks Krotoski, with whom he has a daughter.

-Hammersley is a pilot, a licensed Emergency medical technician and Wilderness Medic, a triathlete and ultra-runner, a diver, photographer, and disaster response volunteer.
+Hammersley is a pilot, an Emergency medical technician and Wilderness Medic, a triathlete and ultra-runner, a diver, photographer, and disaster response volunteer.